-– “You have to be a little bit selfish.”
-My good friend and business partner says that often of what it took for her to be successful as an elite rower.
+My good friend and business partner said that often of what it took for her to be successful as an elite rower.
 For most of the rest of us, getting healthy and staying that way takes the same consistent dedication.
 Put yourself first by making challenging workouts and nourishing meals your top priority.

 ...enough to do them until you sweat, and do them often.
 Nobody ever lost a lot of weight without sweating hard, or by working out 4+ times per week (Side note: Most people will eventually need some strength training in there, too.).
 The human body is the only machine that breaks down if you don’t use it.
 Never forget that.